calinux-py/ShieldPass/readme.md

 ## MFA Setup & Verification

-- **TOTP Generation:** ShieldPass uses TOTP to generate time-based one-time passwords.
+- **TOTP Generation:** ShieldPass MFA uses TOTP to generate time-based one-time passwords.
 - **QR Code Provisioning:** A QR code is generated for easy setup with authenticator apps (like Google Authenticator or Microsoft Authenticator).

 ---